ibm-watson-iot/guide-weathersensors-simulator/README.md

 ## Run your own copy of the web application

-### Deploy through Bluemix devOps along with a new instance of IBM Watson IoT Platform
+### Deploy through Bluemix devOps along with a new instance of IBM Watson IoT Platform and Cloudant Database

 1. Click on the button below and follow the instructions in Bluemix to deploy and view your web app.